sourabhdey21/onlinecheck/README.md

-# Port Scanner Web Application
+# Network Toolkit Web Application

-A modern web application for scanning common TCP and UDP ports on any domain or IP address.
+A modern web application for network diagnostics and analysis.
 Built with Python Flask and a beautiful UI using Tailwind CSS.

 ## Features